“Friendship is more tragic than love. It lasts far longer.”

 The Gangrel looks like marble as he stands unnaturally still.
 He has instructed his servants not to disturb him until his guests have arrived.

 GM: There isn’t much left of Sol’s Grief after so many years.
-Pablo has been missing for decades, and no one ever found out what became of him.
+Quinn has been gone since Katrina, and was estranged for years before then.
 Their benefactor has been gone for even longer.
 René was gone for just as long, but it’s different now.

 Harlequin and Father Malveaux are the two sole Kindred to enter the hotel suite, the former trailed by several masked ghouls, the latter by himself.
 Neither initially speaks.